Civitas vs Caroline Fourest

 Until more specific information is available about the arrests, it might be best to stick to the hypothesis that the Femen attacked first, then some of the Civitas demonstrators went after the women.
 This would make sense and be completely justified, considering the chain of events.
 And Civitas would have acted in self-defense and in defense of children, so they cannot be called aggressors.

 Both Civitas and Caroline Fourest have filed lawsuits against each other.
 An article at France TV Info describes the possible penalties both sides risk in court:

 - The Femen came illegally to counter-demonstrate, without an announcement beforehand.
 They are guilty of sexual exhibitionism especially in front of children, of group violence with weapons used even against children, of making a concerted effort to block the freedom to demonstrate through threats, violence and open disobedience of the law ("voie de fait"), as well as offenses toward Civitas and the demonstrators by reason of their adherence to the Catholic religion.

 What penalty might they receive?

-- According to Maître Eolas (an attorney), six months in prison, and a fine of 7,500 euros for an "unannounced demonstration".
+- According to attorney Maître Eolas, six months in prison, and a fine of 7,500 euros for an "unannounced demonstration".
 The Femen would also risk a year in prison and 15,000 euros for exhibitionism, and three years plus 45,000 euros for bringing weapons, in this case, fire extinguishers.
 Finally they would risk five years in prison and 75,000 euros for "group violence with a weapon that did not result in a work stoppage" (the use of fire extinguishers).